metauni/metauni.github.io/posts/instructions/instructions.md

 ![micinstructions](https://user-images.githubusercontent.com/320329/148659348-4049c4a0-6ffd-48c8-9f48-7f9fad5b3baa.png)

 * The image below shows two metauni whiteboards (we call them *metaboards*).
 To use one, just click on it with your mouse or tap on it on a mobile device.
-In the bottom left of the image is an *orb* which is a kind of "public announcement" system for talks in metauni.
+The rusty-looking sphere half in the ground is an *orb* which is a "public announcement" system for talks in metauni.
 If you walk up the orb you will see some prompts appear above it; follow the instructions in the prompts to *Attach as Listener*.
 Now even when you are away from the location of a talk, you can hear whatever the orb hears (e.g. the speaker at a board) by clicking the speaker icon on the left hand side of your screen (detach from an orb by clicking the red button).

 <img width="750" alt="boards-and-orb" src="https://user-images.githubusercontent.com/320329/148659479-d4a3a155-4e9e-48b5-815c-967e897eaf17.png">